-We are actively monitoring and assessing the potential impact of the COVID-19 pandemic.
+We are actively monitoring and assessing the ongoing impact of the COVID-19 pandemic.
 This includes evaluating the impact on our employees, suppliers, and logistics providers as well as evaluating governmental actions being taken to curtail the spread of the virus.
-While the Chinese government has been relaxing work restrictions, at this time, it is unclear if the Chinese government will reinstate restrictions or if further restrictions will be put into place by the government.
-In addition, many countries have placed significant bans on travel to and from China, with many countries and airlines suspending flights to and from mainland China.
+While the Chinese government has been relaxing work restrictions, at this time, it is unclear if the Chinese government will reinstate restrictions or if further restrictions will be put into place by the government in response to new variants.
 Any material adverse effect on our employees, suppliers, and logistics providers could have a material adverse effect on our manufacturing operations in China or the supply of raw materials or APIs originating from China.